Research-Based

 Stacking Supplements to Accelerate Mass Gains

-We’ve addressed mass training principles, the necessity of a surplus of calories, and supplementing with a mass gainer to help meet your macros.
+We’ve covered mass training principles, the necessity of surplus calories, and supplementing with a mass gainer to help meet your macros.
 Below are additional supplements that may help you meet or exceed your muscle gain objectives:

 • Creatine – many sports nutrition brands (Dymatize, Optimum Nutrition, and MuscleTech) incorporate creatine (typically monohydrate) in their mass gainer formulations.
 As one of the most studied sports performance ingredients ever, adding supplemental creatine, either monohydrate or HCL (Hydrochloride), in your pre-and or post-workout can also help add muscle.
 Studies indicate that up to 20 grams per day are safe and create no detrimental health effects.